 - Any Armour skill is replaced by Dodging.

 - Ogre hunters are given a choice of large rocks instead of javelins.

 Difficulty of Play

 Ogres enjoy a number of advantages over other species, but have an equal amount of disadvantages.
 They have an immense amount of HP naturally and train Fighting faster than any other species, but their inability to wear most armour coupled with their large size leaves them with miserable AC and EV in the early game.
-On the plus side, their offenses become powerful very quickly, with a good proficiency in Maces & Flails, and access to both giant spiked clubs and large rocks.
-Despite having terrible magic aptitudes, it is still entirely possible and very beneficial for ogres to eventually learn a spell or two.
-Their excellent Spellcasting aptitude allows them to learn and cast any low-level spell fairly easily (though at low spellpower), and eventually mid-level spells that don't rely on too many schools (like Haste) may be worth the investment.
+On the plus side, their offenses become powerful once trained, with access to both giant spiked clubs and large rocks.
+They also make quite solid spellcasters, being fairly unique in that they are a large, +30% hit point race which is adept at learning magic.
+They learn all schools equally well, and with high spellcasting aptitude, can easily pick up many lower level spells, or train specific schools at only a very minor (-1) aptitude penalty.

 The higher the value, the better the aptitude.